zuzanna-ACS/python-decoding-sensor-data/tasks.md

 Remember that `self.data` class variable is a `list` of dictionaries.

-Now, in the body of the `for` loop, create a conditional statement as follows:
+Now, in the body of the `for` loop, create a control structure with the following rules:

 - If the method is called with two arguments
-  - select those records whose key = `area` that matches the `rec_area` input parameter
+  - select the records (key = area) that matches the `rec_area` input parameter
-  - append the value of the record which `key` equals the `field` input parameter to the `field_data` list.
+  - append to the `field_data` list the value of the record which `key` equals the `field` input parameter..
-- If the method is called with one argument
+- If the method is called with one argument, the default `rec_data` values is used.
+In this case `0` means all records.
   - select all records
-  - append the value of the record which `key` equals the `field` input parameter to the `field_data` list.
+  - append to the `field_data` list the value of the record which `key` equals the `field` input parameter.

 Finally, your method should return `field_data` (outside of the `for` loop, and the very end of the method).